Promoting Interoperability (PI)

-- Medicare EPs may contact the Quality Payment Program help desk for assistance at email@example.com or 1-866-288-8292.
+- Medicare EPs are now considered eligible clinicians and are part of the Quality Payment Program.
+Contact the Quality Payment Program help desk for assistance at email@example.com or 1-866-288-8292.

 - Medicaid EPs and hospitals participating in the Medicaid Promoting Interoperability Program with inquiries about their participation should contact their State Medicaid Agencies.

 - Medicare and dually eligible hospitals participating in the Medicare and Medicaid Promoting Interoperability Programs may contact the QualityNet help desk for assistance at firstname.lastname@example.org or 1-866-288-8912.